Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 ZIM Lines

-SS Shalom had two exterior and one interior swimming Pools.
+SS Shalom had two exterior and one interior Swimming Pools.
 Her ten decks were named: Bridge, Lido, Olive Branch (Promenade), Rainbow, Dove, Dining, Main, A, B, and Ophir.
 Forward on Olive Branch Deck were all deluxe suites and the top graded First Class cabins.
 Amidships was the Cinema, followed by the Winter Garden and Children’s facilities aft.
 Rainbow Deck aft had the main Tourist Class lounges, such as the Havah Nagilah Hall, and the Tavern.
 Amidships was the shopping centre and the Night Club, which was open to both Tourist and First Class passengers, with special aft and forward entrances.
 First Class lounges were located forward on Rainbow Deck.
 One deck down, on Dove Deck there were a further six First Class cabins located forward, as well as a block of forty four interchangeable three berth cabins amidships.

 ZIM’s 1964 Hebrew language brochure for Israeli’s